Ten-Step Grooming Makeover

 Elizabeth Moyer is the editor of Horse Illustrated and author of Simple Solutions: Grooming (BowTie Press).

-This article originally appeared in the 2011 issue of Horses USA.
-Click here to purchase the most recent issue.
+This article originally appeared in the 2011 issue of Horses USA (now called Your New Horse).
+Click here to view the most recent issue.

 Give us your opinion on